etikshajain/pool-maximum/README.md

 1. (top priority) Build a wrapper contract that takes the deposited funds of all users and deposits them into Yearn Finance Vaults and issues tokens to the user.

-2. (less priority) Reward for Participation: PoolMaximum will reward participants who contribute regularly to the prize pool, regardless of whether they win or not.
+2. (less priority) Reward for Participation: PoolMaximum will reward participants who contribute regularly to the prize pool, even if they didn't win in that round.
 Regular participants will receive points that can be redeemed for prizes.

 ## Problem it solves